Prometric | DHA | HAAD mock test 3

 6.

-In the immediate postoperative period after a gastrectomy, the client’s nasogastric tube is draining a light-red liquid.
-For how long should the nurse expect this type of drainage?
+A client has just returned to the surgical unit after a gastrectomy.
+The nurse notes that the nasogastric (NG) tube is draining a light-red liquid.
+For how long should the nurse expect this type of drainage to continue?

 7.